keycube/keycube.github.io/_posts/2023-10-24-welcome-to-jekyll.markdown

 - Tools
 - Divers
 image: "/assets/img/post1.jpg"
-resume: "Lorem Ipsum is simply dummy text of the printing and typesetting industry." featuredPost : true
+resume: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry." featuredPost : true
 ---